 Impact

-The bson_validate function in the MongoDB C Driver may prematurely return success on specific inputs, which causes malformed BSON documents—including those containing invalid UTF-8 sequences—to bypass validation.
-This flaw is an input validation weakness that allows malicious or corrupt data to be silently accepted and subsequently processed by applications, potentially leading to crashes, undefined behavior, or other errors when the data is used.
+The bson_validate function in the MongoDB C Driver may prematurely return success on specific inputs, causing malformed BSON documents—including those containing invalid UTF-8 sequences—to bypass validation.
+This input validation weakness allows malicious or corrupt data to be silently accepted and subsequently processed by applications, potentially resulting in crashes, undefined behavior, or other errors when the data is used.

 Affected Systems